 If the host family is willing, they might even give you a home tour to see how their quarters are designed.
 Pay attention to the Islamic architecture, the simple living and traditional artefacts that are designed by local artists, sculptors or talented members of the family itself.

-Traditional Maldivian Dinner
+Traditional Maldivian Lunch

-The next part of this tour is the one that you have been waiting for – the elaborate dinner!
+The next part of this tour is the one that you have been waiting for – the elaborate lunch!
 A traditional Maldivian meal mainly consists of carbohydrates in the form of steam rice or flavoured rice, such as biryani, and a hand-rolled, soft, flatbread called ‘roshi’.
 The roshi dough is sometimes stuffed with coconut, resulting in ‘huni roshi’.
 A variation with fish is also made – ‘mas huni’.

 Maldivians love their seafood, and the meals are heavy on fish or meats such as lamb, mutton or chicken.
-However, in case you are vegetarian, the local dinner experience can be customized to take care of your dietary restrictions.
+However, in case you are vegetarian, the local lunch experience can be customized to take care of your dietary restrictions.
 There are legumes and a plethora of tropical vegetable preparations that you can relish.

 Maldivian food tends to be on the spicier side as fragrant South Asian condiments and chillies are used to season the curries, meats and dips.
 If you are sensitive to spicy food or have any stomach ailments that prevent you from consuming heat-inducing items, let us know in advance.
 The local family will try to serve you milder or spice-free variations of the authentic dishes.